denysdenysenko/ukad-git-workshop/README.md

 git commit -m "This is a correct branch to commit now"
 ```
 ### Amend
 Amend functionality is very useful if you made accidental commit or you just want to add a tiny bit to the latest commit before pushing to the remote repository.
-Typical scenarios would be: update typo in commit message, add missing file etc. Amend doesn't work terribly well if you already pushed to the remote repository as it creates a new commit with new hash so would requuire force push.
+Typical scenarios would be: update typo in commit message, add missing file etc. Amend doesn't work terribly well if you already pushed to the remote repository as it creates a new commit with new hash so would require force push.
-And example of editing commit message:
+Example of editing commit message:
 ```
 git commit --amend -m "This is a correct commit message"
 ```

 ### Cherry-pick
 Cherry-picking is a process of copying a commit from one branch to another.
 Please be aware that cherry-picking creates a separate commit with separate commit id, therefore for git it appears as a separate piece of work and might have tricky behaviour during branches merging.
-It's good if you want to copy some functionality from abandoned branch.
+It works well if you want to copy some functionality from abandoned branch.
 ```
 git checkout master
 git checkout -b <your-prefix>/cherry-pick-test